mddazure/azure-vwan-microhack/README.md

 ## Task #3: Convert to Secure Hubs

-We are now ready to convert the Hubs.
+We are now ready to convert the Hubs through Azure Firewall Manager.

-In the portal, access Firewall Manager.

-In the Firewall Mananger blade, click Secured Virtual Hubs, and Convert existing hubs at the top of the page.
+In the Firewall Mananger blade, click Azure Firewall Policies and Create Azure Firewall Policy.

+**Basics**
+- Resource group: select vwan-microhack-hub-rg
+- Name: microhack-fw-policy
+- Region: West Europe

+**Rules**
+- Click + Add a rule collection
+  - Name: default-policy
+  - Priority: 100
+  - Action: Allow
+  - Rules:
+    - Name  Default
+    - Source: *
+    - Protocol: Any
+    - Destination Ports: *
+    - Destination: *
+  - Click Add

+**Hubs**
+- Click Associate virtual hubs
-Select both your Hubs, click Next
+- Select both your hubs
+- Click Add

+**Review+create**

+**Create**

+## Task 4: Enanble Internet security

 # Close out
 You have explored VWAN routing to a good level of detail.
-As Virtual WAN grows and matures, it is important you have a good understanding of the subject and have the ability to help customers in all sorts of scenarios.
+As Virtual WAN grows and matures, it is important you have a good understanding of the subject, to guide and help customers in a variety of use cases.

 This MicroHack is available for you to use with your teams, your customers and partners to reinforce their understanding.